KmiloRod/IQA_LWIR_face_recognition/README.md

 - ```ResultsIdAndVerifTS_Class138_All```: This function tests the TST-based method, with the NSS features added.
 - ```ResultsCW_All```: This function tests the method based on the CW-SSIM index.

 These functions must be called from the location containing the folders with the probe images to be tested.
 The functions return a matrix containing performance metrics for identification and verifications modes, and plot the ROC and CMC curves for the thresholds values tested.
 They receive as inputs the Distortion string, Database identification string, and a vector of Threshold values.
-See the help of each function source file for detailed information on how to use it.
+See the help and comments in each function source file for detailed information on how to use it.

 ### Usage examples